-Have data ready that is easy to read and explain.
-The team with the best data usually wins legal cases!

-Keep the meeting as close to an hour as possible

-Take good notes

-Have a plan if things go south
+- ► Have data ready that is easy to read and explain.
+The team with the best data usually wins legal cases! - ▶ Keep the meeting as close to an hour as possible. - ► Take good notes especially be mindful of procedural safeguards being shared and verified in notes. - Have a plan if things go south break room?
+Reschedule?